-Under English Law, members of staff are empowered to use reasonable force to prevent a student from or stop them continuing to

-- commit any offence; - cause personal injury to, or damage to the property of, any person (including the student himself); or - prejudice the maintenance of good order and discipline at the school or among any students receiving education at the school, whether during a teaching session or otherwise.

-All members of staff will make decisions about when, how and why to use reasonable force.
-To help staff in making decisions about using reasonable force the following considerations may be useful:

-- whether the consequences of not intervening would have seriously endangered the wellbeing of a person; - whether the consequences of not intervening would have caused serious and significant damage to property; - whether the chance of achieving the desired outcome in a non-physical way was low; - the age, size, gender, development maturity of the persons involved.

-Staff are also expected to remember that physical intervention is only one option and for behaviours involving extreme levels of risk it may be more appropriate to gain support from other agencies, including the police.

-Staff will be kept informed and have a duty to inform others about the plans around specific students who can present risks to themselves and others.
-This may include information about SEN (Special Educational Needs), personal circumstance and temporary upset.

-An individual risk assessment (Appendix One) will be made where it is known that force is more likely to be necessary to restrain a particular student, such as a student whose SEN and/or disability is associated with extreme behaviour.
-An individual risk assessment is also essential for students whose SEN and/or disability are associated with:

-- a. communication impairments that make them less responsive to verbal communication; - b. physical disabilities and/or sensory impairments; - c. conditions that make them fragile, such as haemophilia, brittle bone syndrome or epilepsy; or - d. dependence on equipment such as wheelchairs, breathing or feeding tubes.
+- 4.1 Under English Law, members of staff are empowered to use reasonable force to prevent a student from or stop them continuing to: - commit any offence; - cause personal injury to, or damage to the property of, any person (including the student himself); or - prejudice the maintenance of good order and discipline at the school or among any students receiving education at the school, whether during a teaching session or otherwise. - 4.2 All members of staff will make decisions about when, how and why to use reasonable force.
+To help staff in making decisions about using reasonable force the following considerations may be useful: - whether the consequences of not intervening would have seriously endangered the wellbeing of a person; - whether the consequences of not intervening would have caused serious and significant damage to property; - whether the chance of achieving the desired outcome in a non-physical way was low; - the age, size, gender, development maturity of the persons involved. - 4.3 Staff are also expected to remember that physical intervention is only one option and for behaviours involving extreme levels of risk it may be more appropriate to gain support from other agencies, including the police. - 4.4 Staff will be kept informed and have a duty to inform others about the plans around specific students who can present risks to themselves and others.
+This may include information about SEND (Special Educational Needs and/or disabilities), personal circumstance and temporary upset.
+EMET staff are aware of their legal duty to make reasonable adjustments for students with SEND - 4.5 An individual risk assessment (Appendix One) will be made where it is known that force is more likely to be necessary to restrain a particular student, such as a student whose SEN and/or disability is associated with extreme behaviour.
+An individual risk assessment is also essential for students whose SEN and/or disability are associated with: - a. communication impairments that make them less responsive to verbal communication; - b. physical disabilities and/or sensory impairments; - c. conditions that make them fragile, such as haemophilia, brittle bone syndrome or epilepsy; - d. dependence on equipment such as wheelchairs, breathing or feeding tubes.